Fiserv/exchange/docs/getting-started/getting-started-maintenance-update-location-dba.md

 <!-- theme: info -->
 >**POST** `/maintenance`

-Once the case has been updated with the settings for the Reserve, it must be submitted using the `maintenance_reference`.
+Once the case has been updated with the location to be cancelled, it must be submit using the `maintenance_reference`.
-Once submitted, a `"maintenance_status"`: "Completed" means the maintenance is complete, and the reserve has been added.
+Once submit, this will begin syncing downstream and will need to be retrieved for updates on completion.

 ```json
 {